xdbfoundation/xdb-digitalbits-base/docs/readme.md

 The js-digitalbits-base library is the lowest-level digitalbits helper library.
 It can be used in a browser or in node.js.
 It is mainly used to read, create and sign [transactions](https://developer.digitalbits.io/guide/concepts/transactions.html).
-This library is used and exposed by [js-digitalbits-sdk](https://github.com/digitalbitsorg/js-digitalbits-sdk) but you can use it by itself if you don't need to communicate with Horizon.
+This library is used and exposed by [js-digitalbits-sdk](https://github.com/digitalbitsorg/js-digitalbits-sdk) but you can use it by itself if you don't need to communicate with Frontier.

 * [Building and Installing](../readme.md) js-digitalbits-base
 * [Building Transactions](./reference/building-transactions.md)